RequestPolicyContinued/requestpolicy/tests/UnitTest-ChangeLog.md

 Note: The ChangeLog relevant for users you can find in the parent directory.

+#### Version 1.0.beta11
+* All Mozmill tests have been migrated to the new Marionette testing environment.
+See issue #641 and commit c86b806.

 #### Version 1.0.beta10
 * A Marionette testing environment and some first tests have been created.
   See #641 and 9950ad2.